Read the PDF version of this case study here.

-BECU is the fourth largest credit union in the country with more than 950,000 members and more than $13 billion in assets.
-BECU is known for offering user experiences that not only foster member loyalty but create raving fans who encourage their friends and family to join the institution.
+BECU is the fourth largest credit union in the United States with more than 1 million members and over $16 billion in assets.
+BECU is known for ofering user experiences that not only foster member loyalty but create raving fans who encourage their friends and family to join the institution.

 With mobile banking becoming such a key piece of winning and retaining users, BECU’s digital team realized in early 2014 that they had to reassess their mobile vendor.
 They wanted an alternative with a more user friendly design which would make it easier to both manage and move money, while increasing the ease of remote deposit capture completion.
 Most of all, BECU wanted a responsive partner presenting not just a technology solution for today but a commitment to keeping pace with ever changing user expectations.